Sparse approximation of triangular transports. Part I: the finite dimensional case: Application to inverse problems in UQ

+with $\tilde \beta<\beta$ as in \eqref{eq:beta}, i.e., our approximation to the actual CM $\int_{[-1,1]^d}\bsy \dd\measii(\bsy)\in\R^d$ converges exponentially in terms of the number of degrees of freedom $N$ used in \eqref{eq:ck} to approximate $T$.
+If instead of \eqref{eq:ck} we use a NN, by Prop.~\ref{prop:relupushforward} we obtain a similar bound in terms of the trainable parameters $N$ of the network, but for a different constant $\tilde \beta$, and with $d$ replaced by $d+1$.}

+{Given an approximation $\tilde T$ to the transport $T$, any other posterior expectation can be also approximated by substituting $\tilde T$ for $T$ above; the CM simply corresponds to setting $g$ to be the identity function.
+Choosing a polynomial $g$, for example, enables computation of the covariance or higher moments of the posterior, as a way of characterizing uncertainty in the parameter.}

-\begin{remark} The forward operator being defined by the diffusion equation \eqref{eq:pde} is not relevant for the discussion in the current section.
-Other models such as the Maxwell equations and the Navier-Stokes equations allow similar arguments \cite{CSZ18,JSZ16}.
-More generally, the proof of Lemma \ref{LEMMA:EXAMPLE} merely requires the existence of a complex differentiable operator $\scr{u}$ such that $u(\bsy)=\scr{u}(1+\sum_{j=1}^dy_j\psi_j)$, and $\scr{u}$ does not need to stem from a PDE. \end{remark}
+\begin{remark} The forward operator being defined by the diffusion equation \eqref{eq:pde} is not {essential to} the discussion {in Sec.~\ref{SEC:EXAMPLE}}.
+Other models such as the Navier-Stokes equations allow similar arguments \cite{CSZ18}.
+More generally, the proof of Lemma \ref{LEMMA:EXAMPLE} merely requires the existence of a complex differentiable {function $\scr{u}$ (between two complex Banach spaces)} such that $u(\bsy)=\scr{u}(1+\sum_{j=1}^dy_j\psi_j)$, and $\scr{u}$ does not even need to stem from a PDE. \end{remark}